temiecanu/temiecanu/README.md

 Focused on retention, funnel optimisation, A/B testing, and KPI analytics.

-Built 10+ real-world projects using SQL, Python, and Power BI, covering:
+Built 10+ business-focused projects using SQL, Python, and Power BI, covering:
 - Cohort and monetisation analysis
 - Dashboard development and KPI reporting
 - ETL workflows and data modelling